Inferring Capabilities from Task Performance with Bayesian Triangulation: Evaluating the Presence of Object Permanence

 Agents 7 and 8 were predicted equally or better by the Aggregate measure than our model.
 These agents passed all instances with probability 0.95, unless the object was occluded by an object with a lot of red or green present in its RGB colour value (red for 7, green for 8).
 Given that the measurement layout did not include colour values, it's easy to see why they would struggle to predict this complex behaviour accurately.
 On the other hand, they did not do much worse than the aggregate prediction, with Brier scores of 0.138 vs 0.138 and 0.109 vs 0.103 respectively.

 The only other agents that our measurement layouts were worse at predicting than the aggregate were agents 15 and 16.
 These two agents were designed as `Fraudster' agents that mimic object permanence by going to the last position where they saw the reward.
-This is sufficient to solve many object permanence tasks except for some of the CV chick tasks.
-When this `Fraudster' policy would be successful, these agents succeed with a probability of 0.95, if the policy would not be applicable, the agents succeeds with probability $0$ (for agent 15) or $0.25$ (for agent 16).
-We believe it is the high overall success rate that causes our model to be less predictive here, similar to Agent 5 (and to a lesser extent Agent 7 and 8), again because it takes more task instances to move an uninformative policy to extremes such as predicting success with a probability greater than $0.9$.
+We discussed these agents and their strategy in the Section \ref{sec:qualval} about Qualitative Validity.
+Since these agents had very high overall success rates, we believe that this causes our model to be less predictive, similar to Agent 5 (and to a lesser extent Agent 7 and 8), because it takes more task instances to move an uninformative policy to extremes such as predicting success with a probability greater than $0.9$.